vyos/vyos-documentation/docs/build-vyos.rst

    the community.
 Since the source code is still public you can build your own ISO using the process described here.

-Installing Docker and it's prequisites
+Installing Docker and it's prerequisites

 .. code-block:: sh